-The so called “mentoring” part of Six Figure Mentors is really a “business consultation”, which is a misnomer for what they really try to do upsell you to more of their expensive products.
+This is a misnomer for what they really try to do; upsell you to more of their expensive products.

-The second they see you don’t have or won’t spend any more money on Six Figure Mentors the “business consultant” will make some lame excuse to get off the line to ditch you.
+The moment they see you don’t have or won’t spend any more money on Six Figure Mentors the “business consultant” will make some lame excuse to get off the line to ditch you.

 Bottom line, you can find way better mentoring systems online for far cheaper that can be as or more effective than Six Figure Mentors’ overinflated fees and upsells.

-Like most of these get rich quick schemes, Six Figure Mentors holds back on a lot of what you really need in order to succeed at making money from home with online home business.
+Like most of these get-rich-quick schemes, Six Figure Mentors holds back on a lot of what you really need in order to succeed at making money from home with an online home business.